keum/SOTM-US16/README.md

 * Not a lot of custom software.
 It's all glue.
   * Open map kit
   * Field Papers
-  * Wifi hot spot
+  * WiFi hot spot
-  * Full copy of open streetmap server with local data
+  * Full copy of OpenStreetMap server with local data
 * OSM is a geographic data exchange.
-But it's easier than geoportal
+But it's easier to use than a Geoportal

 GISCorps: A volunteer community of GIS professionals
 * 38 on-site missions
 * 149 remote missions
 * No funding for travel
-* Teach gis in Kabul
+* Teach GIS in Kabul
-* North Korea base map took 5 years ~90 volunteers
+* North Korea base map took 5 years with approximately 90 volunteers

 Beyond Aesthetic Icing: Designing geo tools for humans - Transitland
 * https://transit.land/
-* Aggregiple transit data sources
+* Aggregates transit data sources
 * http://www.themedattraction.com/mickeys10commandments.htm
   * 1,3,5,6,7
 * Do not see much demand for downloading data

 OpenStreetMap lights up the world for blind users with sound
 * http://www.citiesunlocked.org.uk/
-* Custom headset and remote connected to ios app
+* Custom headset and remote connected to iOS app
 * Announcement of landmarks are located directionally in surround sound
 * Wikipedia info is linked to landmarks and available at request.
-* Use mapzen vector tiles and routing
+* Use Mapzen vector tiles and routing
 * OSM challenges.
   * No sidewalks
   * GPS not accurate enough
 * Will work on transit in a future phase